mattpitkin/psrqpy/README.md

 # pyqpsrcat

-A python module to query the ATNF pulsar catalogue
+This module aims to provide a python interface for querying the [ATNF pulsar catalogue](http://www.atnf.csiro.au/people/pulsar/psrcat/).

+Any comments or suggestions are welcome.